nmurav/Dynamics-Contact-Center-Guides/README.md

 # Dynamics Contact Center Guides

-The repository includes a variety of guides aimed at developers and administrators who are using Dynamics Contact Center.
+The repository includes a variety of guides aimed at developers and administrators who are using Dynamics Contact Center witn Copilot Stidop and Power Automate Flows.
 I’m documenting my work experience with the product and uploading it here, prior to determining whether these documents will be transferred to learn.microsoft.com.